 To limit plant size of indeterminate vine types.

-Aesthetics – to remove dead, weak, or unsightly branches.
+Aesthetics – to remove dead, weak, unsightly, or non-productive branches (suckers).

 Pruning tomato plants is easy.
 All you need is a sharp hand pruner.